PMCC-BioinformaticsCore/mihcro/README.md

 * `stitched` for pre-stitched, ome-tiff inputs
 * `fused` for legacy HALO outputs (indica-format tiff files)

-Next, you'll need to prepare a list of your markers:
+Next, you'll need to prepare a list of your markers, which will look something like this:

-`markers.csv`:
+`example_markers.csv`:

 ```csv
 marker_name